OptimisticLock/GeometryD/README.md

 * Use `module`/`export`/`import`/`require`

-* In a strictly typed language with operator overloading and implicit conversions, like Skala, I'd use Points, not numbers.'That didn't fly so well in Javascript and was one of the things I had to undo.
+* In a strictly typed language with operator overloading and implicit conversions, like Skala, I'd use Points, not numbers.
+That didn't fly so well in Javascript and was one of the things I had to undo.
+(Operator overloading would have come handy in so many ways!)

 * If needed, might optimize performance by not spending so much time in trigonometric functions (caching?
 Controlling precision?
 Substituting algorithms?)